 Normally, you would expect the tenant to use a wet mop on them.
 But you won’t be able to find out if they are taking good care of it unless you do an inspection.

 Generally, as a landlord, the only way you can find out about these or other related issues is by carrying out inspections at specific intervals and giving due notice to your tenants where applicable.

 If you have been the landlord who never did inspections at all or was unaware of how to go about the entire process, take this guide as your starting point.
 Remember, there are legal ramifications for not complying with the tenancy law applicable to landlord visits.

-Based on what we’ve discussed, you can avoid legal problems if you observe the requirements of a landlord notice to enter your property in Ontario and inspect or pay a visit for a valid reason.
+Based on what we’ve discussed, you can avoid legal problems if you observe the requirements of a landlord notice to enter your property in Ontario and the inspector pays a visit for a valid reason.